mynameis-the/Quantum-Proprioception/README.md

 Quantum Proprioception allows two observers to determine their relative orientation in three-dimensional space.
 It has important functions in a quantum internet, such as the remote alignment of measuring apparatus, and enables potentially transformative applications in industry and for broader society.

-The Quantum Proprioception protocol is based on the approach proposed by Rezazadeh et al in 2017.
+The Quantum Proprioception protocol is based on the approach proposed by Rezazadeh et al<sup>[1](#References)</sup> in 2017.
 It is similar to the well-established technique of Quantum Key Distribution.
 In QKD, Alice and
 Bob announce their reference systems (their qubit bases) but keep secret the results of measurements they make on EPR pairs that they share.
 By comparing their results and discarding those that do not match, they can share a private key.